onyx-platform/onyx/README.md

 Generate plugin templates through Leiningen with [`onyx-plugin`](https://github.com/MichaelDrogalis/onyx-plugin).

+### Offical Dashboard

+You can run a dashboard to monitor Onyx cluster activity, found [here](https://github.com/lbradstreet/onyx-dashboard).

 ### lib-onyx

 [lib-onyx](https://github.com/MichaelDrogalis/lib-onyx) is a library created to support extra functionality in Onyx.
 It provides pluggable functionality such as in-memory streaming joins, automatic message retry, and interval-based actions.